yaraalkassar/iq-bootcamp-wallet-project-students/readme.md

 And class related logic should be put as methods inside the respective class (either static or instance)

-Listners and ui updating methods can sit outside of the classes
+Listeners and UI updating methods can sit outside of the classes